-The property you occupy is held on a lease 99 years from 25th March 1984 for flats 1-22 and 125 years from 1 January 2004 for flats 23-39.
-Some of the leases have been extended.
-Your solicitor will be able to advise you regarding the length of your lease.
-You, as the lessee and the landlord are both bound by the terms of the lease and by relevant legislation.
+The property you occupy is held on a lease of 99 years from 29 September 1987.
+You as the lessee and the landlord are both bound by the terms of the lease and by relevant legislation.
 It may be that a relative is the lessee but that you live in the property.
 We endeavour to treat all residents as if they are lessees.